 For the centerpiece, I used a long metal basket from Hobby Lobby and filled it with some candles and lots of magnolia leaves.
 I pulled the leaves off the stems (purchased at a local Kroger) and used floral to create little bunches to stick around the candles.
 The candles were quite high enough so they are actually sitting up on some clear glass votives.
 Yes, I know this is likely a fire hazard … I don’t actually plan on lighting the candles.
 The two birch vases from At Home are filled with some fresh holly from the yard.

-I used my everyday Nortitake Colorwave China to set the the table.
+I used my everyday Nortitake Colorwave China to set the table.
 You’ll notice that I use this China in most of my table settings.
 I want to keep this blog real for people, and at the end of the day, most of us don’t have 6+ place settings of multiple sets of China around the house.
 Even if I could justify having that much, I certainly don’t have the storage for it!
 I do have some accent plates that I switch out a regular basis.
-Last summer, I bought some blue glass dinner plates from Tuesday morning, and of course, have my grandma’s China.
+Last summer, I bought some blue glass dinner plates from Tuesday Morning (similar available here), and of course, have my grandma’s China.
 But, most days, this is what we use.

 A great way to make basic plates look new is to use different napkins.
-Napkins are often more cost effective and much easier to store than plates.
+Napkins are often more cost-effective and much easier to store than plates.
 I bought these at Homegoods last year and never used them so was excited to get them out this year!
 I love the mix of patterns.
 Since the napkins only came in a set of four, I supplemented at the end chairs some of my red napkins.

 In addition to the boxwood wreath, I also added two of the Dollar Tree stocking hangers from last year and some more red ribbon.
 Milk glass candle sticks and a vase (serving as a candle holder) are in the center.

-My favorite vintage high ball glasses sit on either side, with more Fitz & Floyd and fresh holly.
+My favorite vintage highball glasses sit on either side, with more Fitz & Floyd and fresh holly.

 Shared on the following Link Parties: